Professional Presence Every Day

 Control your Face

-A grimace occurs naturally when you are fearful, in pain or anxious.
-Smile when you are happy, pleased with the situation or circumstance.
-Don’t stare; in most cultures this is rude.
+A grimace occurs naturally when you are fearful, in pain, or anxious.
+Smile when you are pleased with a situation or circumstance.
+Don’t stare; in most cultures, this is not considered polite.

 Use your Voice Well